The Bible was written thousands of years ago. Is it still relevant to your day-to-day life?

 The Bible tells us what to do (in principle)

-Fortunately the Bible is helpful in this area, too.
+Fortunately the Bible is helpful here, too.
 While the culture was vastly different at the time it was written, humanity was dealing with the same struggles that persist today: pride, greed, guilt, hate, fear, etc.

 All those struggles are the same sin, just wearing different clothes.
 Each one represents a form of selfishness—valuing one’s own life and preferences above others’ and choosing (there’s that word again…) that same self-interest over God’s loving guidance.

-The whole Bible is about choice, and not just in Genesis.
+It’s not just in Genesis; the whole Bible is about choice.
 It’s like a reference book to help us make better choices each day.

 Don’t steal, don’t murder, don’t cheat on your spouse… those are all commandments.
 And that’s a good start.
 Following those will certainly help keep you out of trouble.